Creamy Poblano Shrimp Eggs Benedict Recipe

 pouring poblano shrimp sauce over eggs benedict

-Place the tomato slices on the Bays English Muffins and top with the poached egg and cover in the Creamy Poblano Shrimp sauce you just made.
+Place the tomato slices on the Bays English Muffins, top with the poached egg, and cover with the Creamy Poblano Shrimp sauce you just made.

 I loved using Bays English Muffins in this recipe because despite the liquid from the tomatoes and of course, the sauce - they held up perfectly.